 When to visit: Farm Open Hours are Wednesdays from 3:30-5:00pm, May-October – just drop in!
 QBG also welcomes weekly volunteers who want to get their hands dirty while composting, planting, harvesting, and weeding.
 Tours and workshops happen at the QBG Farm & Compost site year-round (check their calendar) and by special request.

-Take the kids: Children’s groups are welcome to visit the farm.
+Take the kids: Children’s groups are welcome to visit the urban farm.
 Advanced registration must be made by calling 718-539-5296.
 Children are welcome to attend any tours open to the public, to stop by the farm during Farm Open Hours, or visit the adjacent compost area which is open during all Garden hours.

 Queens County Farm Museum